digiovannia/predprey/README.md

 # predprey

 This program uses matrix population models (MPMs) to compute the expected long-term dynamics of age structure within a predator-prey system.
+Expanding on the model presented in Jensen and Miller (2001), predprey applies discrete-time updates to the age structures of a predator population and prey population via matrix algebra.
 Given two species whose MPMs are available from the COMADRE database, the script predprey.py:

 1) ...